 The Design: How to Use Shopify Templates

-With your products added and pages created, you’re ready to choose the design that will envelop all these important elements.
 Knowing how to use Shopify templates is essential to creating a distinct and memorable store, as there are millions of generic stores online.
-Your goals are to choose a design that represents your unique style that also allows you to provide customers a smooth and enjoyable shopping experience.
+Your goal is to choose a design that represents your unique style and allows you to provide customers with a smooth and enjoyable shopping experience.

 The Shopify builder is one of the most basic available from the major ecommerce platforms.
-For example, it has far less templates to choose from than Squarespace and not as many customizations as Wix.
+For example, it has far fewer templates to choose from than Squarespace and not as many customizations as Wix.
 But Shopify’s streamlined approach is a huge benefit to beginners creating their online stores, as they won’t be overwhelmed by options and slowed down by unnecessary deliberations.

 If you have extensive experience with ecommerce platforms and want to create a more sophisticated online store, more power to you.
 Just know that you’ll probably be better served by going with a design-centric platform such as Squarespace or WooCommerce.